How to use Abbott's Freestyle Libre Pro

 Have you had some diabetes humour lately?
 Telling curious people it's my WiFi hotspot elicits a lot of strange reactions!

-If you have decided you want to use the Libre Pro, get in touch with your doctor and/or diabetes community to find your local representative from Abbott.
+If you have decided you want to use the Libre Pro, get in touch with your doctor and/or diabetes community to find your local Abbott representative.
 Applying the sensor is pretty simple.
 Here is a quick video that shows you how to apply a sensor so that you need not depend on anyone to apply one for you.

-There are two ways to read the sensor data live during the two week period, through the reader or through your phone.
-The Libre Pro reader shows only graphs of your BG and not the actual number, whereas certain NFC enabled Android phones (NFC stands for Near Field Communication and can be found under Settings in your phone) with third party apps such as Glimp (download the app here) show graphs as well as actual values, which is definitely more useful.
+There are two ways to read the sensor data live during the two week period : the reader or your phone.
+The Libre Pro reader shows only graphs of your BG and not the actual number, whereas certain NFC enabled Android phones (NFC stands for Near Field Communication and can be found under Settings in your phone) with third party apps such as Glimp show graphs as well as actual values, which is definitely more useful.

 To scan with the reader, hold the back of the reader close to the sensor and you will see the updated graph on the screen (that is how FGMs work - you have to manually scan the sensor with your reader or phone to get a reading.
 When it updates automatically, without having to manually scan, it's a CGM).
 Here's the User Manual for Glimp incase you need to troubleshoot.
 Make sure you have set up Glimp correctly.

 Since Libre is factory calibrated, you cannot calibrate a reader, however you can calibrate Glimp if you find the values between Glimp and glucometer too far apart.

 Press the '+' symbol, like in the picture below, manually enter the current glucometer reading and save by pressing the floppy disk symbol.
 Tip: Always calibrate when BG is steady and not fluctuating too much (no active bolus).
 Also do not calibrate too often, especially if the readings are not too far apart.
 Usually a couple of calibrations in the first two days of a sensor are enough but use your discretion.